MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-how-health-roll-up.md

 The following diagrams show how the health states of objects roll up in Management Pack for SQL Server.

-## Lengend
+## Legend

 ![Legend](./media/ssmp/health-rolls-up-legend.png)

 ## Database Engine Health Rollup Diagram

 The following diagram shows the inheritance model of the health state of Database Engine objects.
-The health state of child objects affect the health state of parent objects.
+The health state of child objects affects the health state of parent objects.

 ![Health diagram](./media/ssmp/health-rollup-diagram.png)

 ## Database Health Rollup Diagram

 The following diagram shows the inheritance model of the health state of database objects.
-The health state of child objects affect the health state of parent objects.
+The health state of child objects affects the health state of parent objects.

 ![Database diagram](./media/ssmp/database-health-rollup-diagram.png)